Vintage Pulp Sep 2 2023

 Eclipse Books strips buyer motivations bare.

 We just talked about Bruno Fischer's The Lustful Ape, but we're circling back to it to highlight this cover from Eclipse Books because it's an example of a brief trend in crime and adventure paperbacks of nude models on covers.
-We shared a few French examples seven years ago, and we have more we may compile into post later.
+We shared a few French examples seven years ago, and we have more we may compile into a post later.
 Obviously, the classic painted GGA covers sold sex too, but subtle like.
 Here Eclipse has stripped away the fig leaf of artfulness—along with everything else.
 Still, it's a nice bit of erotic photography.

 diggfacebookstumbledelicious